-Exploring Angkor: Leading experts offer advice on how to do it right
+Angkor Wat travel tips: Expert advice on visiting Cambodia's ancient ruins

 "It's an unusual temple for having such a large moat.
 It's also a beautiful site and home to a modern Buddhist temple, so the juxtaposition of old and new is striking."

 Carter also recommends taking time to explore some of the other parts of the busiest areas.
 One of her personal favorite trips is to walk along part of the wall around Angkor Thom, where overgrown areas cover what was once a thriving city.

 She also recommends getting away from the ruins completely and heading to Angkor's ancient reservoir, West Baray, on which construction is believed to have begun in the 11th century.